Experience

 Let us know how we can help.

-Reach out to us prior to the festival or visit our marked accessible entrances to discuss any assistance you may need.
-We’re happy to help however we can.
+Reach out to us at the accessibility tent to discuss any assistance you may need.

-Visit us at the gate
+Visit us at the Festival

 Get Ready

-Arrive and enjoy the festival
+Arrive and enjoy yourself

 Our staff will help you get settled and answer any questions on the day.